Draknol/Renderer/devlog.md

 Back face culling is now also enabled, and after adjusting the winding order of a few triangles only the outside of the cubes render.
 ### goal:
 I'm hoping to get both a camera and window class working next, along with potentially support for instancing meshes.
+## Version 0.1.1
+### description:
+There are now `Window` and `View` classes.
+This a smaller change, not really adding anything functionally.
+The `Window` class handles the GLFWwindow and the drawing of VertexArrays, while `View` is mostly empty for now but will have more when I add a proper camera.
+I also wasn't super happy with only 20k cubes (240k vertices) at 60fps so I ran a profiler on the code.
+In the end I found it wasn't due to my code but just that drawing lots of objects separately is inefficient.
+Increasing the vertex count of each cube instead of drawing more objects I could get a much higher vertex count in real time (3 million verts at ~45fps).
+This was reassuring as it means once I can read meshes in from files I should be able to render some decently high poly models.
+I also noticed that the CPU was spending a lot of time finding out what the current shader program was and the location of the uniform for transform.
+Changing this so the locations are stored and only updated when the program is changed massively reduced CPU usage when drawing lots of vertices to practically 0 (which makes sense since the almost entire load should be on the GPU).
+### goal:
+As I still haven't added it, a camera is still next on my list